To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 It’s important to closely monitor dogs and puppies with diarrhea and make sure they’re staying hydrated.
 A severely dehydrated dog may need intravenous fluids.
 So make sure you give your dog plenty of fluids and electrolytes to rebalance what they may have lost from diarrhea.

-Unflavored Pedialyte is safe for dogs, or you can give them Rebound, a dog and cat-friendly liquid formula that contains essential vitamins and minerals to help your pet recover from illness.
+Unflavored Pedialyte is safe for dogs.
+You can also give them Rebound, a dog and cat-friendly liquid formula that contains essential vitamins and minerals to help your pet recover from illness.
 If your dog isn’t interested in drinking, you may need to use a feeding syringe.
 In this case, you’ll want to make sure your dog is getting at least 15 mL per pound of body weight per day to maintain sufficient hydration.

 See a detailed breakdown of coronavirus mortality rates in humans by age, gender, and health conditions in our COVID-19 Guide To The Pandemic on our sister site Safe Smart Living.